Welding 13 min read

 The "non-touch" advantage is twofold.
 First, it dramatically extends the life of the consumables because the electrode and nozzle are not subjected to the physical and electrical shock of making contact with the workpiece to start the arc.
 Second, and more importantly for practical applications, it allows the cutter to reliably start an arc on surfaces that are not perfectly clean or conductive.
 Because the plasma stream is already established, it can burn through paint, coatings, rust, or mill scale to find the conductive metal underneath, a feat that is difficult or impossible for contact-start systems.

-The LTP8500 enhances this capability with an adjustable Pilot Arc Time (6-15 seconds).
+The this plasma cutter system enhances this capability with an adjustable Pilot Arc Time (6-15 seconds).
 This function allows the operator to set how long the pilot arc will remain active without transferring to a workpiece.
 This is particularly useful for cutting materials with gaps, such as expanded metal, grates, or mesh.
 A longer pilot arc time ensures that as the torch moves across a gap, the arc does not extinguish.
 Instead, the persistent plasma jet is ready to immediately re-establish the cutting arc on the other side, allowing for a smooth, continuous cut.

 Subsection 3.3: Precision Made Simple with Drag Cutting